klimereo/sWords-annotator/README.md

 #### csv2prompt Method

-The csv2prompt method converts the input dataframe to prompt entries by extracting specific columns, saves the entries as both CSV and TXT files, and returns the extracted rows.
+The `csv2prompt` method converts the input dataframe to prompt entries by extracting specific columns, saves the entries as both CSV and TXT files, and returns the extracted rows:

 ```
 output_path = "path/to/output/prompt_entries"